Use the quote form to compare car and minibus hire quotes at all major destinations in Ireland including:

 Dublin Airport is located around 8 miles to the north of Dublin.
 The bus journey from the airport to the city centre takes around 35-40 minutes.

-There are several international airports in the Republic of Ireland - Dublin Airport is the busiest and is a major hub for low cost airline Ryanair.
+There are several international airports in Ireland - Dublin Airport is the busiest and is a major hub for low cost airline Ryanair.
+Belfast has 2 airports - George Best Airport which is just outside the city centre and Belfast International Airport located just south of Antrim.

 The Cliffs at Moher in County Clare.
 These cliffs face the Atlantic and are over 230 metres in height.
 There are no safety barriers, since the locals feel that it will spoil the beauty of the place, so take care.